 The greatest probability for causing soil compaction takes place a couple of days before the soil is dry.
 Iowa State University Extension soil management specialist Mahdi Al-Kaisi has a few easy checks to help you determine if it is dry enough, “Be careful not to enter the field if the drainage tiles are still running, which means the soil is above field capacity.
 You need to inspect the field and make sure that soil moisture is at or below field capacity by the simple test of taking a handful of soil and squeezing it in your palm; if you notice a trace of moisture on your palm, it is too wet to enter the field."

-I am sure after hearing this advice you are concerned about having enough time to cover your acres before planting.
-Not to worry the Mach Till has you covered.
+I am sure after reading this advice you are concerned about having enough time to cover your acres before planting.
+Not to worry Mach Till has you covered.

-Spring is a sprint; the Mach Till can cover ground quickly after the soil is fit and stay in front of your planter to optimize planting windows.
+This spring, like most, will be a sprint to get the crops in the ground quickly; Mach Till can cover ground quickly after the soil is fit and stay in front of your planter to optimize planting windows.

 - Mach Till 201: 30 acres/hr